Airplane so big it needs special hangar doors

-(CNN) — When it comes to accommodating the world's largest passenger plane, the team at Munich Airport understands there's just a little more to love.
+(CNN) — When it comes to accommodating the world's largest passenger plane, the team at Munich Airport in Germany understands there's just a little more to love.

-So when its hangar doors couldn't close around the tail-fin of the 73-meter-long Airbus A380, leaving maintenance workers shivering as the German winter drew in, they didn't panic.
+So when its hangar doors couldn't close around the tail fin of the 73-meter-long Airbus A380, leaving maintenance workers shivering as the German winter drew in, they didn't panic.

 They just got design firm Butzbach to build a set of custom-made doors with an A380-sized hole in the middle.

-The new rail-mounted gates are 22 meters tall and 11 meters wide and took four weeks to build.
+The new rail-mounted gates are 22 meters tall (72 feet) and 11 meters wide (36 feet) and took four weeks to build.
 The gap is designed to snugly fit the tail of the A380, leaving no chilly drafts.

 The airport revealed the new addition in a Facebook post on November 9, captioned "This butt is our definition of perfect."
-And judging by the 18,000 views the video has racked up, its audience like the big butt; they cannot lie.
+And judging by the 18,000 views the video has racked up, its audience like the big butt, they cannot lie.

 Five Lufthansa Airbus A380s have been based at Munich Airport since March, having previously been housed at Frankfurt.